 There are only a handful of American schools that offer a Doctor of Philosophy (PhD) in British Cultural Studies.
 When available, these multidisciplinary programs cover areas like art history, social science, business, and the humanities, as well as theatrical and professional subjects related to British culture.
 Students studying British culture at the PhD level often focus on one particular aspect of the field, such as British architecture, literature, film or politics.
 Most programs emphasize independent research, and students are often encouraged to study abroad in the U.K. In order to apply, students must hold a bachelor's and master's degree in British cultural studies or a related field, such as art, business, management, international relations, law or literature.

-Ph.D. programs in British cultural studies are often extremely individualized and tailored to cover specific aspects of British culture.
-Some common courses that might be taken across disciplines include:
+PhD programs in British cultural studies are often extremely individualized and tailored to the student's particular area of interest.
+Common courses for all students include:

 - The world of the Celts

 - Elizabethan literature

 - Political theology in modern Britain